searchdiscovery/Apollo-Documentation-Connected-Vehicle/Data Layer Events/Onsite Search Succeeded.md

 ## Attached Notes

-<p dir="auto">Fire whenever a seach submission is successful and returns&nbsp; 0 or more items from a search query.
+<p dir="auto">Fire this event when a seach submission is successful and returns&nbsp; 1 or more items from a search query.
 This includes product searches, content searches, resource searches, etc. and does not require an Onsite Search Performed event to be fired prior to it.</p>